 If the connection to Snowflake fails:

-- Verify the integration user's authentication credentials.
+- Verify the authentication credentials.

 - Check the URL for the JDBC connection, including its account name.